wszdwp/bitstarter/README.md

   ssh-add ~/.ssh/id_rsa_heroku

-  -Potential problem: "Could not open a connection to your authentication agent." when using ssh-add
+  -Potential problem: "Could not open a connection to your authentication agent." when using ssh-add (ref: https://coderwall.com/p/rdi_wq)

   -Reason: ssh-add don't know how to talk with the authentication agent.